RoelN/FontJit/README.md

 # FontJit

 A little helper for just-in-time font loading!
-Load fonts when they _enter the viewport_, when they _almost enter the viewport_, or _immediately_.
+Load fonts when they _enter the viewport_, or when they _almost enter the viewport_, or _immediately_.

 It's tiny, just 634 bytes minified and Brotli zipped!